Updated: 11-03-2026 at 3:30 PM

-In this article, you will get the detailed information about the GST Compensation and its difference with compensation cess and income tax and much more.
+In this article, you will get the detailed information about the GST Compensation and its difference with compensation cess, income tax, and much more.

 Understanding the difference between GST compensation cess and income tax cess is essential, as both serve distinct purposes in India’s taxation system.
-The table below summarises the key aspects for quick reference.
+The table below summarises the key aspects for quick comparison:

 | Aspect | GST Compensation Cess | Income Tax Cess |